 We feel an enormous amount of responsibility to keep everyone safe and healthy and we expect everyone who visits this summer will do their part to keep everyone safe.
 The first thing you can do is read through the policy changes outlined below so you know what to expect during your visit this summer.
 We realize it's rather lengthy but we feel that more information is better than less.
 We will also have signs and reminders up around camp as well to make sure things run as smoothly as possible.

 Also please be aware,we give tours to a couple hundred people a week and so it is very important that we are not actually coming in contact with that many persons.
-For our safety and our guests' safety it is really important that we maintain at least six feet of physical distance from our customers at all times.
+For our safety and our guests' safety it is really important that we maintain at least six feet of physical distance from our customers at all times and we will be wearing masks.
 We appreciate your cooperation with all of this and look forward to hosting you this summer.

 Policy Changes due to Covid 19